spadechaser/talentyard/README.md

 ### End-to-End Testing with Cypress
 Cypress is a modern end-to-end testing framework for web applications.
 To get started with Cypress in your app, follow these steps:

-Install Cypress as a development dependency(Its already added to package.json file)
+Install Cypress as a development dependency (already listed as a dev dependency)

+- Cd to `developers`
 - Run
 `npm install`
 - Create Cypress test files in the developers/cypress/e2e directory.
 For example, you can create a login.cy.js file to test the login functionality.